For urgent consular assistance call

 The standard of medical facilities is reasonable in Israel.
 However, facilities in the West Bank and Gaza are below Australian standards.

 If you become seriously ill or injured in the West Bank or Gaza, you may need to be evacuated.
-Medical evacuation can be very expensive.
+Where medical evacuation is possible, it can be very expensive.

 Doctors may require up-front payment before they will treat you.
 Costs can be high.